A: We became vulnerable gradually. We realized it suddenly.

 Gradually, we became vulnerable

 The electric grid is an amazing human accomplishment.
 It is the largest machine in the history of the world, built piece by piece over many generations.
 It arguably started on September 4, 1882 with Thomas Edison’s Pearl Street Station in Manhattan – which initially had had 82 customers and an electric load of 400 lamps.
-After “the war of the currents” between Edison’s direct current (“DC”) and George Westinghouse’s alternating current (“AC”), More and more areas began to have electric power available.
+After “the war of the currents” between Edison’s direct current (“DC”) and George Westinghouse’s alternating current (“AC”), more and more areas began to have electric power available.

 So the electric grid that exists today has been built gradually over the last century.
 The electric grid advanced life in every way imaginable and literally made the impossible possible.
 The population of the U.S. between 1930 and 2018 increased by over 200 million.

-At some point, gradually, we lost the self reliance we had in the 1800s and became completely reliant on all these things that the power grid made possible.
+Gradually, we lost the self reliance we had in the 1800s and became completely reliant on all these things that the power grid made possible.
 New ways to heat (oil, gas, steam electricity, etc.) meant we didn’t have to chop our own wood.
 Farms were made exponentially more efficient and that meant less of us had to farm.

 Better transportation meant that food and goods could be transported long distances.
 Today, you can get oranges and bananas in New Hampshire – even though they are grown thousands of miles away.
 This isn’t even a novelty, but something we depend on.
 We actually get annoyed if there are no bananas in our northern grocery stores.